WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_32.md

 But now go, lead the people to the place about which I have spoken to you; behold, my angel shall go before you.
 Nevertheless, in the day when I visit, I will visit their sin upon them."

 ###### 35
-Then the LORD sent a plague on the people, because they made the calf, the one that Aaron made. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then the LORD sent a plague on the people, because they made the calf, the one that Aaron made.

 ***